saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - You can override default getter and setter in kotlin.
 - Classes in kotlin are final(closed) by default.you need to "open" it to inherit from it.
 Same holds true for properties.
 - A factory can have private primary constructor(See below).
 It restricts the user from invoking primary constructor.
-- class myClass private constructor (Val prop1: String).
+- class myClass private constructor (val prop1: String).
 - Static class declared using object don't have constructors.